Who can join?

 When are you protected by the Overseas Social Security?

 You are insured:

-- while you work in a country outside the EEA or Switzerland, and
+- while you work in a country outside the EEA, Switzerland or the United Kingdom, and

-- while you are temporarily (no more than 6 months) seconded from your overseas post with an A1 certificate of Coverage (page in French)(New window) to an EEA country or Switzerland, and
+- while you are temporarily (no more than 6 months) seconded from your overseas post with an A1 certificate of Coverage (page in French)(New window) to an EEA country (except Belgium), Switzerland or the United Kingdom, and

-- during your holidays (all contractual leave immediately following the periods mentioned above), and
+- during your holidays, wherever they take place (all contractual leave immediately following the periods mentioned above), and

 - during a period of no more than 12 months immediately following one of these periods, to the extent that you did not exercise any other gainful activity.
 Please note that receiving unemployment benefit is considered a gainful activity.